fajarmf/prayer_time_downloader/README.md

 ## Using the script
 - Create a google script from a spreadsheet
 - Paste in code.gs
-- create a monthly trigger to run doit() function.
+- create a daily trigger to run doit() function.
 Currently I am using only depok.